Skip to content

 Company

-The company is the primitive in aeqi.
+The Company is the product surface in aeqi.

 What a company is in aeqi